render-TheVoid/render-TheVoid/readme.md

 - Currently wasting CPU cycles on **Python, C, AI/ML and pretending to know Java**
 - Sometimes I explain **DSA concepts** to a wall.
 The wall is now better than most juniors.
-- I break stuff just to Google how to fix it.
 - Reach me at: **rishabh223300@gmail.com**
-- Also edit videos, because why not turn mental breakdowns into motion graphics.

 ---